The Waitrose Summer Festival

 It gets better.
 There is no mud.
 There are loos.
 With hot water.
 Soap.
 And loo rolls a plenty.
 Like other festivals there are stages with different entertainment all weekend, there is even live music, but here there are straw bails to sit on.
 Or deckchairs.
 There are even hammocks, which for two minutes I did consider climbing into for the Instagram picture but then I thought my good friend Annie Spratt would capture my disembarking on her camera and my backside would be on the internet (again) in three minutes so I gave them a wide berth but they did look incredibly inviting.

 It goes without saying there is enough food and drink to satisfy the hungriest member of your group and I can highly recommend the posh dogs for £4, and if you mention it is your birthday you get extra crackling on the top.
 Top Tip

-So where is the Waitrose Festival?
-Well it is just down the road from their farm shop on the Leckford Estate in Hampshire BUT it is not at the farm shop, as I found out when I ended up there to see the handy sign saying “You need SO20 6JF if you want the festival” As you get close it is well sign posted and there are people on hand to direct you to parking spaces in a huge field.
+It is just down the road from their farm shop on the Leckford Estate in Hampshire BUT it is not at the farm shop, as I found out when I ended up there to see the handy sign saying “You need SO20 6JF if you want the festival” As you get close it is well sign posted and there are people on hand to direct you to parking spaces in a huge field.

 Most of the stands and producers are inside large teepees or tents so if the weather does produce the usual summer downpours you can shelter inside and keep dry.
 My second top tip is to make you are in the gin village with a large glass of Bathtub if the heavens open.